duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 Acceptance testing is subset of integration testing and test that behavior is correct from customer perspective.
 There should not be ruby code except setup data or find specific item that we need to check if it exists on page.
-We should use only capybara finders and matchers since we can't see `request` object.
+We should use only html page finders and matchers since we can't see `request` object.
 Integration test should not cover special error cases, when data is nil or implementation details.